OanaGaskey/Advanced-Lane-Detection/README.md

 ## Camera Calibration

 [Optic distortion](https://en.wikipedia.org/wiki/Distortion_(optics)) is a physical phenomenon that occurs in image recording, in which straight lines are projected as slightly curved ones when perceived through camera lenses.
 The highway driving video is recorded using the front facing camera on the car and the images are distorted.
-The distorsion coefficients are specific to each camera and can be calculated using known geometrical forms.
+The distortion coefficients are specific to each camera and can be calculated using known geometrical forms.

 Chessboard images captured with the embedded camera are provided in `camera_cal` folder.
 The advantage of these images is that they have high contrast and known geometry.
 The images provided present 9 * 6 corners to work with.